 With an average April temperature of around 64 degrees, Seville is cool enough to make walking tours pleasant and enjoyable.
 The summer months can make the Andalusian capital difficult to navigate, but you’ll avoid sweltering temperatures by visiting in the springtime.
 Dive into Spanish culture by exploring the city’s stunning Catholic churches and dining at one of the city’s many tapas bars, or walk the gardens of Casa de Pilatos with your camera in hand.

 When arranging your visit, remember that Seville takes the siesta tradition seriously, so don’t plan on visiting any smaller shops in the afternoon (siesta generally runs from about 2 to 4 p.m.).
-With that said, you’ll have no trouble visiting museums, hailing taxis, or finding eateries during these hours, provided that you check hours of operation when planning your itinerary.
+With that said, you’ll have no trouble visiting museums, hailing taxis, or finding eateries during these hours, provided that you check the hours of operation when planning your itinerary.

 8. Amsterdam, Netherlands